hidet-org/hidet/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/hidet-org/hidet/tests.yaml)

-Hidet is an open-source deep learning inference framework based on compilation.
+Hidet is an open-source deep learning compiler, written in Python.
 It supports end-to-end compilation of DNN models from PyTorch and ONNX to efficient cuda kernels.
 A series of graph-level and operator-level optimizations are applied to optimize the performance.

-Currently, hidet focuses optimizing the inference workloads on NVIDIA GPUs, and requires
+Currently, hidet focuses on optimizing the inference workloads on NVIDIA GPUs, and requires
 - Linux OS
 - CUDA Toolkit 11.6+
 - Python 3.8+